HarishchandraBansodeGit/Digital-Library-Management-System/README.md

 💻 Web Developer | PHP & MySQL | Backend Enthusiast

 Welcome to my GitHub!
 I enjoy building **real-world web applications** that solve practical problems.
-One of my highlighted projects is my **Digital Library Management System**.
+One of my highlighted projects is my **Online Library Management System**.

 ---

-## 📚 Digital Library Management System
+## 📚 Online Library Management System

-*A Web-Based Digital Management System*
+*A Web-Based Online Management System*

 A complete **Library Management System** built using **PHP and MySQL** that automates library operations such as book issuing, returns, user management, and record keeping.

-This system replaces manual registers with a **secure, fast, and digital solution** for libraries.
+This system replaces manual registers with a **secure, fast, and Online solution** for libraries.

 ---